 Judo means 'soft way' and is a Japanese self-defense art that was designed around 1882 by Jigoro Kano.
 Judo is particularly suitable for growing children as the body development, you learn to take a beating, defend yourself and fall well in a playful way.
 When you have judged as a child, you gain experiences that will benefit you for the rest of your life.

-You learn to work together through Judo
+You learn to work together through judo

-In addition to practicing, there is a lot of fun in class and we play a lot of games with the young groups.
+Besides practicing, there is a lot of fun in class and we play a lot of games with the young groups.